$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Discussions

-{\em Discussions} -- The largest uncertainty in the estimated effective mass is due to the variational nature of the approach.
-The variational approximation may be improved by adopting alternative variational ansatz~\cite{Salimans2017a,Zhange,Wirnsberger2020} and optimization schemes~\cite{Martens2015,Anil2020}.
-We have documented the trained models and free energy data in the code repository~\cite{github} to facilitate further developments.
-To address the finite size error requires two lines of research.
-On the technical side, to push the calculation to larger system sizes one can employ techniques for scaling up machine learning such as gradient checkpointing~\cite{Griewank2000} and distributed training~\cite{Goyal2017a}.
-Specifically, techniques for efficiently training flow models and invertible neural networks~\cite{Grathwohl2018,Behrmann2018,Chen2019a,Chen2019o,Kelly2020,Huang2020i} can be useful.
-On the theoretical side, the present work calls for a finite size scaling theory for the thermal entropy of uniform electron gas.
+The variational approximation of the present approach may be improved by adopting alternative network ansatz~\cite{Salimans2017a,NEURIPS2018_e2ad76f2,doi:10.1063/5.0018903} and optimization schemes~\cite{Martens2015,Anil2020}.
+We have documented the original data and trained models in the code repository~\cite{github} to facilitate further developments.
+In the present implementation, the finite size errors have been largely reduced by adopting the twist-averaged boundary conditions.
+To scale up the calculation to larger systems one can employ machine learning techniques such as gradient checkpointing~\cite{10.1145/347837.347846} and distributed training~\cite{Goyal2017a}.
+Specifically, techniques for efficiently training flow models and invertible neural networks~\cite{Grathwohl2018,pmlr-v97-behrmann19a,Chen2019a,Chen2019o,Kelly2020,Huang2020i} can be useful.
+It is also profitable to integrate the present standalone implementation into an existing software framework~\cite{10.21468/SciPostPhysCodeb.7}.
+On the other hand, a rigorous finite-size scaling theory for the entropy of uniform electron gas is also valuable for a direct extrapolation to the thermodynamic limit.

 With suitable extensions of the model architecture, the technique developed in this paper can apply equally well to the spin-unpolarized case.
-This may shed new light on the conflicting results reported in the literature on the three-dimensional~\cite{Haule2020, PhysRevLett.127.086401} and two-dimensional~\cite{Kwon1994,Kwon1996,Holzmann2009,Drummond2009,Drummond2013a,Drummond2013} electron gases.
-While we have been focusing on the quasiparticle effective mass, the outcomes of the present approach are also directly relevant to the exchange-correlation free energy, which are useful for the thermal density functional theory~\cite{Malone2016,Eich2017} and thermodynamic measurements in the 2DEG~\cite{Kuntsevich2015}.
-Along this line, it is also possible to extend the present study to the grand canonical ensemble and compute the compressibility and susceptibility of electron gas measurable in experiments~\cite{Shapira1996,Dultz2000,Pudalov2002,Vakili2004}.
+This may shed new light on the conflicting results reported in the literature on the three-dimensional~\cite{Haule2022, PhysRevLett.127.086401} and two-dimensional~\cite{PhysRevB.50.1684,PhysRevB.53.7376,PhysRevB.79.041308,PhysRevB.80.245104,PhysRevB.87.045131,PhysRevB.88.035133} electron gases.
+While we have been focusing on the quasiparticle effective mass, the outcomes of the present approach are also directly relevant to the exchange-correlation free energy, which are useful for the thermal density functional theory~\cite{PhysRevLett.117.115701,PhysRevB.96.035132} and thermodynamic measurements in the 2DEG~\cite{Kuntsevich2015}.
+Along this line, it is also possible to extend the present study to the grand canonical ensemble and compute the compressibility and susceptibility of electron gas measurable in experiments~\cite{PhysRevLett.77.3181,PhysRevLett.84.4689,PhysRevLett.88.196404,PhysRevLett.92.226401}.
 Finally, having direct access to the energy and wavefunction of low-lying excitations may also allow for calculation of spectral functions at real frequencies.